Cobra Trading Review and Tutorial 2021

-Cobra Trading was founded in 2003 in Texas, United States.
-The broker offers four direct access trading platforms on a number of account types to suit both individual traders and corporates.
+Cobra Trading was founded in 2003.
+The broker offers three direct access trading platforms on a number of account types to suit both individual traders and corporates.

 A Cobra Trading account comes with tiered pricing on equities and options.
 For those wanting to trade futures and forex, the broker also has a sister brokerage, Venom by Cobra Trading.

 Cobra Trading is a member of the Financial Industry Regulatory Authority (FINRA), the National Futures Association (NFA) and the Securities Investor Protection Corporation (SIPC).

 TraderPro is a powerful trading system equipped with customisable features and advanced charting capabilities for non-entity and non-professional users only.
 The platform is based on the Sterling Trader framework and comes with real-time Level 2 market data, hot keys, a short locate monitor, stop orders, custom alerts, news and watch lists.

 As one of the leading direct access platforms for equities and options trading, Sterling TraderPro delivers an advanced trading service for individual traders.
 Features include Level 2 market data, portfolio management, basket trading, hot keys, stop orders, advanced charting tools, custom alerts, news and watchlists.

 DAS Trader Pro